About the Journal

 Meta-Psychology aims to bridge the gap between discussions of psychology as a science in social media, and publications in traditional peer-review journals.
 For example, there exist excellent online tutorials on statistical methods, as well as critical commentary on published papers in various blogs, Facebook, and Twitter.
 Meta-Psychology offers a way for authors to write up and submit these contributions for publication after rigorous peer review.

 Meta-Psychology does not publish a limited number of studies or seek to have a certain rejection rate.
 All papers that are found to be of high scientific quality after peer review are published.
-Novelty is not considered a criterium.
+Novelty is not considered a criterium, and we welcome studies with null results or negative findings.
 However, every manuscript should make a unique contribution to the literature, either by introducing something new, or by shedding new light on a previously discussed topic, by building on the previous literature.
-For example, a primer on important but mostly forgotten ideas from the 1950’s is welcome, as long as it properly cites and credits the original research.
+For example, a primer on important but mostly forgotten ideas from the 1950s is welcome, as long as it properly cites and credits the original research.
 Further, as a policy, Meta-Psychology is generous in publishing critical commentaries on research published in the journal, provided they are of high quality.

 Free Open Access - No Processing Fees

 Meta-Psychology is a completely free Open Access journal.
 There is no fee for publishing, and the articles are available free online.
+The journal is owned by Meta-Psychology’s editorial board and published by Linnaeus University Press.
+The editorial board has full control over the content and the editorial process, whereas Linnaeus University press is responsible for the platform based on Open Journal System (OJS) software, and other publishing issues such as DOI and ISSN.
 The editorial work is divided between the editors, Linnaeus University Press, and the authors.
 Meta-Psychology only provides minimal copy-editing and authors are thus required to format their articles before they are published online.
 There is no printed version of the journal.
 A permanent archive of the journal outside the publisher’s website is instead secured through the Open Science Framework.